 Capacity: 7 rounds (9mm) or 8 rounds (7.65mm)

-This pistol can be called as a forerunner of most semi-automatic pistols in the world, in one or another respect.
-Significantly underpowered by modern standards, it was, however, reliable, accurate and comfortable to carry and fire.
-It also offered much faster reloading procedure than any of contemporary military revolvers.
+This pistol can rightfully be called the forerunner of most kinds of semi-automatic pistols in the world, in one or another respect.
+Significantly underpowered by modern standards, it was however, reliable, accurate and comfortable to carry and to fire.
+It also offered a much faster reloading procedure than any of its contemporaries in the field of military revolvers.

-The Browning M1903 (does not matter, if it was made by FN in Belgium or by Colt in USA), is a blowback operated, semi-automatic pistol.
-The recoil spring was located under the barrel, as in most modern pistols.
-The single action trigger unit has a concealed hammer (Colt also produced similar models with open hammers).
-The non-pivoting trigger is somewhat similar to the latter Colt/Browning M1911 trigger.
-Manual safety switch is located at the left side of the frame, above the grip panel.
+A manual safety switch is located at the left side of the frame, above the grip panel.
 When engaged, it locks the sear and the slide.
 It also locks the slide in the open position for disassembly.
-Additional automatic grip safety locked the sear unless the gun is properly held in the palm.
-Barrel is locked to the frame by several radial ribs.
-To disassemble the pistol, one must retract the slide, lock it open with the safety, then rotate barrel out of engagement with the frame, and then remove barrel and slide.
-Automatic slide stop (hold open) device was also incorporated, with the visible lever located at the right side of the frame, above the triggerguard.
-Single stack magazine is inserted in to the butt and locked by the lever at the heel of the grip.
-Military issue pistols also had lanyard ring on the left side of the grip.
+An additional automatic grip safety locked the sear unless the gun is properly held in the palm.
+The barrel is locked to the frame by several radial ribs.
+To disassemble the pistol, one must retract the slide, lock it open with the safety, then rotate barrel out of engagement with the frame, then remove the barrel and slide.
+An automatic slide stop (hold open) device was also incorporated, with the visible lever located at the right side of the frame, above the trigger guard.
+The single stack magazine is inserted in to the butt and locked by the lever at the heel of the grip.
+Military issue pistols also had a lanyard ring on the left side of the grip.